TreyVanderpool/test_md/readme_how_to.md

         Mode: Basic only
         Response Only
         Valid Values: Key string 1 to 255 characters
         This is a returned header value indicating the last key value returned by the service.
-This is primarily used with the **rows** query string so you can use this key to issue a GET with **_gt_** option to read next set of keys.
+This is used with the **rows** query string so you can use this key to issue a GET with **_gt_** option to read next set of keys.

     - zFAM-LOB: yes
         Optional